margaretmf/margaretmf.github.io/vocabulary.md

 * The appearance to the eye of objects in respect to their relative distance and positions

 ## Satire: ##
-* The use of humor, irony, exaggeration, or ridicule to expose and criticize people's stupidity or vices, particularly in the context of contemporary politics and other topical issues.
+* The use of humor, irony, exaggeration, or ridicule to expose and criticize people's stupidity or vices, particularly in the context of contemporary politics and other topical issues

 ## Amortize: ##
-* Gradually write off the initial cost of (an asset) over a period.
+* Gradually write off the initial cost of (an asset) over a period

+## Culture: ##
+* The arts and other manifestations of human intellectual achievement regarded collectively
+* The customs, arts, social institutions, and achievements of a particular nation, people, or other social group